mlswg/mls-protocol/draft-ietf-mls-protocol.md

   in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.

-* Initialize a one-member group with the following initial values (where "0" represents an all-zero vector of size KDF.Nh):
+* Initialize a one-member group with the following initial values:
   * Ratchet tree: A tree with a single node, a leaf containing an HPKE public key and credential for the creator
   * Group ID: A value set by the creator
   * Epoch: 0
   * Tree hash: The root hash of the above ratchet tree
-  * Confirmed transcript hash: 0
+  * Confirmed transcript hash: the zero-length octet string
-  * Interim transcript hash: 0
+  * Interim transcript hash: the zero-length octet string
   * Init secret: a fresh random value of size `KDF.Nh`

 * For each member, construct an Add proposal from the KeyPackage for that